sahilkhose/sahilkhose.github.io/_pages/about.md

 [Feed](https://sahilkhose.github.io/feed/) **[New]** include some of the fascinating ideas that I am reading.
 <br>

-I am always open to research collaborations, so if you want to have discuss projects I have worked on or a potential collaboration, feel free to drop a mail. *Check out my work and projects in my [CV](https://sahilkhose.github.io/files/Sahil_Khose.pdf)*.
+I am always open to research collaborations, so if you want to have discuss projects I have worked on or a potential collaboration, feel free to drop a mail.
+Check out my work and projects in my [CV](https://sahilkhose.github.io/files/Sahil_Khose.pdf).

 ---